Inferring traits of hyperuniformity from local structures via persistent homology: Hyperuniformity

 As in reference~\cite{salvalaglio2024persistent}, we use the following parametrization for $\s_0$:

 In this formula, $\alpha$ controls the power-law scaling of the structure factor for $|\mathbf{k}|\, \,K$.
-We remark that large $\alpha$ allows for approximating the so-called \textit{stealthy} HU character, i.e. $\s(\mathbf{k})\, \, 0$ for $|\mathbf{k}|\, \,K$. $K$ determines the wave numbers for which $\s$ deviates from $1$, i.e., it effectively sets the length scale above which correlations are imposed.
+Large $\alpha$ allows for approximating the so-called \textit{stealthy} HU character, i.e. $\s(\mathbf{k})\, \, 0$ for $|\mathbf{k}|\, \,K$. $K$ determines the wave numbers for which $\s$ deviates from $1$, i.e., it effectively sets the length scale above which correlations are imposed.
 For 2D stealthy HU configurations, an order-disorder transition is obtained for $K_{\rm c}\,$=$\,\sqrt{8\pi N}$ \cite{torquato2018hyperuniform}. $H$ controls the limit of the structure factor for $|\mathbf{k}|\rightarrow 0$.

+The structure factor in Eq.~\eqref{eq:formulaofstruc} is chosen as it features a simple, straightforward parameterization while enforcing global HU characters and well-defined and comparable small-scale randomness.
+The latter follows from choosing $\s_0(\mathbf{k})=1$ for $|\mathbf{k}|\, \,K$.
+Other forms for $\s_0(\mathbf{k})$ other than \eqref{eq:formulaofstruc} can be considered.
+In particular, several HU systems exhibit oscillations for $|\mathbf{k}|\, \,K$ \cite{torquato2018hyperuniform}.
+Modeling these cases, however, requires introducing additional choices concerning the functional form and parameters while not introducing any qualitative novel aspect.
+Another approach may consist of not enforcing any value of $\s_0(\mathbf{k})$ for $|\mathbf{k}|\, \,K$.

-We recall that this parameter is $0$ for an ideal HU pattern of infinite size, as dictated by equation~\eqref{eq:HUdef2}.
-For a finite size pattern, however, only the structure factor for the smallest appropriate $|\mathbf{k}|$ can be computed, namely $\min(|\mathbf{k}|)\,$=$\,k_{\rm min}\,$=$\,2\pi$, which may deviate from $0$ even for $H=0$.
+We recall that $H=0$ for an ideal HU pattern of infinite size, as dictated by equation~\eqref{eq:HUdef2}.
+For a finite size pattern, however, only the structure factor for the smallest appropriate $|\mathbf{k}|$ can be computed, namely $\min(|\mathbf{k}|)\,$=$\,k_{\rm min}$, which may deviate from $0$ even for $H=0$.
 An effective value for the limit of the structure factor for $|\mathbf{k}|\rightarrow 0$ is thus given by